-William G. Colvin — Chattanooga Personal Injury Lawyer
+William G. Colvin (Of Counsel) — Chattanooga Personal Injury Lawyer

 Mr. Colvin tries cases in the areas of construction, plaintiff personal injury, particularly medical devices and pharmaceuticals, and insurance coverage litigation.
 He has been recognized as a Mid-South Super Lawyer for plaintiff personal injury litigation continuously since 2012.
 He was recognized by Best Lawyers in America for Litigation-Construction in 2017 and 2018, and also for Litigation – Insurance in 2018.
 Best Lawyers recognized him as Lawyer of the Year for Chattanooga in Construction Litigation for 2019.
 He was recently selected as a Charter Fellow of the Construction Lawyers Society of America.